When we hear the word signature, we immediately think about the wet signature.

 Since the U.S approved the law to legalize electronic signatures in every U.S state, they have become more commonly used internationally.

 Countries are adopting the e signature act as a way to authenticate legal documents.

 While the terms digital signature and electronic signature are used interchangeably, they are not the same thing.

 What is Digital Signature?

-As the world is moving into digital transformation, there was a need to create solutions to meet our modern demands.
+As the world is moving into digitization, digitalization, and digital transformation, there was a need to create solutions to meet our modern demands.